 Other yogurt folklore remedies profess the benefits of yogurt for skin disorders from pimples to eczema and psoriasis.
 Additionally, yogurt has been mentioned in treatments for insomnia, hepatitis and jaundice.
 Bottom line – yogurt is good food!

-At the market: Yogurt is as familiar as milk in the dairy cases of supermarkets everywhere.
-It is available fresh or frozen and in regular, low-fat, and nonfat varieties – and talk about the choice in flavors!
-As with many processed foods, there are varying qualities of yogurt and even some “smoothie” brands that you might assume are yogurt, but contain just milk, no yogurt.
+Yogurt is as familiar as milk in the dairy cases of supermarkets everywhere.
+It is available fresh or frozen and in regular, low-fat, and nonfat varieties.

-It is best to choose an organic brand of yogurt and to make sure the ingredients contain the two important live active cultures L. bulgaricus and S. Thermophilus.
+It is best to choose a type of yogurt and that contains two important live active cultures L. bulgaricus and S. thermophilus.

-To remove some of the fat in your recipes and add the health benefits of yogurt to your food, you can use plain yogurt as an alternative to mayonnaise and sour cream in dips, sauces, dressings and more.
-The tangy flavor of yogurt is often too much for a full substitution, so half and half often works best.
+To remove some of the fat in recipes and add the health benefits of yogurt to foods, substitute plain yogurt for mayo and sour cream in dips, sauces, dressings and more.
 Here are few ideas:

 - Substitute plain yogurt for 1/3 to 1/2 the mayonnaise normally used in tuna, chicken and potato salads.